 Planning is also key to creating the life you want.
 It’s the foundation to creating daily and weekly routines.
 Routines help us develop healthy habits and those habits are the building blocks for our lifestyle.

-Weekly planning also helps you track how you’re spending your time, what areas of your life need more attention, and where your life is aligning, or not, with your values.
+A planning routine also helps you track how you’re spending your time, what areas of your life need more attention, and where your life is aligning, or not, with your values.

 And as Benjamin Franklin so adequately put it,